 - Australian Tennis Hall Of Fame2014

-The youngest of four children, Kerry (Melville) Reid won the Australian Open singles title in 1977 (d Dianne Fromholtz) and a further 26 titles during her career.
+The youngest of four children, Kerry Reid won the Australian Open singles title in 1977 (defeating Dianne Fromholtz) and a further 26 titles during her career.

-She was ranked in the world’s top 10 for 12 consecutive years from 1968 to 1979 and held a career-high ranking of No.5, with her chief rivals being Margaret Court, Billie Jean King, Evonne Goolagong Cawley and Chris Evert.
+She was ranked in the world’s top 10 for 12 consecutive years from 1968 to 1979 and held a career-high ranking of No.5, with her chief rivals being Court, King, Evonne Goolagong Cawley and Chris Evert.

 Kerry Reid in the news

 Trailblazing Judy Dalton and Kerry Melville Reid, as well as other members of the Original Nine, will be honoured at Australian Open 2023.